GRCDEV/ArduSim/help/setup.md

         sudo apt-get update
         sudo apt-get install oracle-java8-installer

     On RPM based systems (CentOS, Fedora, ...) you must go to the [Oracle official download page](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html), accept the license agreement, and download the appropriate file.
-The, execute the following command, changing the version number accordingly to the download one:
+Then, execute the following command, changing the version number accordingly to the downloaded one:

         sudo yum localinstall jre-8u162-linux-x64.rpm